Table of Contents

 Three mechanisms explain the occurrence of blunt injuries:

 - Deceleration: A differential movement between adjacent structures owing to a rapid deceleration lies at the core of this mechanism.
 Shear forces cause hollow, solid organs and vascular pedicles to tear along their lines and points of attachment.
-So in classic injuries of liver, tears along ligamentumteres are often encountered, as are mesentric tears along bowel loops injuring the splanchnic vessels as well.
+So in classic injuries of the liver, tears along ligamentum teres are often encountered, as are mesenteric tears along bowel loops injuring the splanchnic vessels as well.

 - Crushing: the solid organs trapped between the anterior abdominal wall and posterior thoracic cage are susceptible to crushing injuries.

 - External compression: The compression could be a result of a direct blow or from external compression against a rigid fixed structure.
-In accordance with Boyle’s law, hollow organs are specially vulnerable as the compressive forces result in sudden rise in intraabdominal pressure.
+In accordance with Boyle’s law, hollow organs are especially vulnerable as the compressive forces result in a sudden rise in intra-abdominal pressure.

 - Stab wounds: stab wounds have a more predictable pattern of injury wherein penetration of the abdominal wall is caused by a sharp object.

-A detailed history and careful examination remain the cornerstone of management of patients with abdominal trauma.
+A detailed history and careful examination remain the cornerstone of management of patients with abdominal and pelvic trauma.

 - Primary survey includes assessment and concurrent resuscitation by following the ABCDE protocol.
-After initial resuscitation, GCS is assessed.
+After initial resuscitation, a level of consciousness / Glasgow Coma Score (GCS) is assessed.

-- The patient is to be completely undressed for a complete head to toe examination including the back and perineum area that are often missed out but are sources of significant bleeding.
+- The patient should be completely undressed for a complete head to toe examination including the back and perineum areas that are often missed out but are sources of significant bleeding.

 Diagnostic tools in care of trauma patients have a specific role in: